-For most small business owners, user review websites like Google+ Local are critical for establishing and maintaining a good business reputation.
+For most small business owners, consumer review websites like Google+ Local are critical for establishing and maintaining a good business reputation.
 For consumers, these websites are the go-to tool for researching the local businesses where they will spend their money and to voice their opinions (good and bad) about those establishments.
 These sites, however, can pose a substantial risk to the inattentive business owner who fails to maintain a positive online reputation or is targeted by dissatisfied customers (fairly or unfairly).
 Poor reviews on one of these sites can destroy the small business dependent on word of mouth marketing.
 And once a review is posted, a business owner’s options to mitigate are severely limited.

 The First Amendment protects a consumer’s right to post statements for the public to view – be they negative or positive, anonymous or not.
 It does not, however, protect defamatory statements – false statements, stated as fact, about another, that have been communicated to a third person, with intent or negligence, and some harm done to the subject person or entity.